Amen Brown: Education

 Brown supports charter school.
 PACs linked to Jeff Yass, a businessman, who supports school choice, have given Brown at least $62,500 since the start of 2021, which is roughly 40% of his total donations of his state house campaign in that same time period.
-Brown was the only Democrat in the State House to vote for a bill that would have created a voucher program for children attending schools that have low cumulative test scores, though he later rescinded his support.
+Brown was the only Democrat in the State House to vote for a bill that would have created a voucher program for children attending schools that have low cumulative test scores, though he later had his vote reversed.
+During a 2023 Philadelphia mayoral debate, Brown voiced the idea of replacing the elected Philadelphia school board with an appointed one.
+He credited the existing board with causing poor conditions in schools.

 Illegal dirt bikes and ATVs

 He has been outspoken in his opposition to illegal dirt bikes and ATVs on the streets of Philadelphia.
 He has said that they terrorize pedestrians, drive recklessly and cause noise pollution.
 Brown has called for legislation to be passed that will permit the police to capture and destroy illegal dirt bikes.
+He supports developing vacant land into a suitable area for dirt bike and ATV use.

-LGTBQ+ Rights
+LGTBQ+ issues

+Brown voted against a bill in the State House that would have prohibited transgender athletes from participating in the sport of their identifying gender.

-Brown is a supporter of LGBTQ+ rights.
-As a member of the Pennsylvania State House, he voted against legislation that would require transgender youth to use the bathrooms of their assigned gender.
-He expressed support for gender affirming care conducted at the Children's Hospital of Philadelphia.
+Brown also voted against legislation that would require transgender youth to use the bathrooms of their assigned gender.
+He has also expressed support for gender affirming care conducted at the Children's Hospital of Philadelphia.

+In a show of support for drag queens, Brown and several other 2023 Philadelphia mayoral candidates participated in a photo-op with Philadelphia drag performers.